Weather (novel)

-Composition and writing
+Composition, writing, and style

 Offill worked on Weather for around seven years.
 The novel grew out of conversations between Offill and novelist Lydia Millet concerning the potential impacts of climate change.
 A New York Times article about Paul Kingsnorth further inspired both the novel and Offill's interest in the climate.
 Before Offill settled on the title Weather, the book had two earlier titles: Learning to Die and, later, American Weather.
 Offill changed the title from American Weather to Weather in part to avoid participating in a trend she perceived emerging after the election of Donald Trump of books published that included the word in their title.

 Offill conducted extensive research about climate change while writing the novel, beginning with climatology, and then moving to psychological and sociological texts that deal with reactions to disasters and the climate.
 Books Offill read for research include Don't Even Think About It by George Marshall.
-Offill also read prepper blogs and websites and met with activists.
+Offill also read blogs and websites authored by survivalists and met with activists.
 Offill became involved with the activist organization Extinction Rebellion in part due to her research.

 Offill admires Joy Williams, and Weather was in part inspired by Williams' assertion that “Real avant-garde writing today would frame and reflect our misuse of the world, our destruction of its beauties and wonders.”.
 Works including Amitav Ghosh's The Great Derangement and Octavia Butler's Parable of the Sower also influenced the writing and content of the novel.
-In an interview with Book Marks, Offill has said that Weather is "in conversation" with Don DeLillo novel White Noise as each book includes apocalyptic themes and humor.
+In an interview with Book Marks, Offill has said that Weather is "in conversation" with Don DeLillo's novel White Noise as each book includes apocalyptic themes and humor.

+In an article for the New York Times, Leslie Jamison commented on the unique style of the novel.
+Likening the fragmented structure to Dalí's animal sketches, Jamison suggests that the "whittled narrative bursts" that Offill employs are the ideal narrative form to convey the juxtaposition of the recognizable domestic anxieties with the incomprehensibly large anxieties of global climate change.
+This fragmentation, she argues, is the ideal form to convey the melodrama and plotlessness of the novel's subject matter.

+When writing Weather, Offill employed unconventional writing techniques to assist her in determining what passages or fragments were necessary for the novel.
+She printed out individual fragments and stuck them onto large poster boards.
+Then, over the course of the seven years she spent writing the novel, she filtered out passages that she felt were superfluous or unnecessary.